Sharing the promise of regenerative medicine is an important part of our mission.

 NEW for Spring 2018, a concentration in Regenerative Medicine will be available to graduate level Wake Forest University students.
 The concentration offers a unique educational and research experience for students pursuing a MS or PhD drawn primarily from four graduate school tracks - Molecular & Cellular Bioscience, Integrative Physiology & Pharmacology, Neuroscience and Biomedical Engineering.

 The Institute's unique learning and training environment uses core technologies that are applicable to biomedical research as well as those specific to regenerative medicine.
 We believe that by providing opportunities to engage in highly interdisciplinary, challenging areas of regenerative medicine through a cross-disciplinary research program, we can better prepare the future leaders needed to solve our most difficult challenges.

-Students can conduct research in the WFIRM labs through these mechanisms:
+Students can engage in research and educational programs at WFIRM through these mechanisms:

 - As a direct-hire postdoctoral fellow (view list of postdoctoral openings)

 - As a pre-doctoral fellow (view NIH Pre-Doctoral Training Program)